top of page

 • Create and utilize opportunities to practice skills in the home and community environments (generalizing what is practiced in the clinic).

-We work with you to support your whole family.
-Caregiver consultation time can also be used to practice sibling play or other family interactions.
+These meetings can also be used to practice sibling play or other family interactions.
 We know how important it is to help the whole family understand how your child experiences autism, and we know how much that understanding can amplify your child's growth.

 We also provide in-home ABA therapy throughout most of Indiana.
 In-home clients and families receive the same specialized care while using resources in an environment the child is familiar with.
+This is typically used for addressing specific skills or settings as the child gradually transitions out of ABA.

 What's the Partners Difference?